- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - Cross-checking as per site visit by billing engineer

-- The difference in earlier R.A. bill and present R.A. bill for the same quantities
+- The difference in the earlier R.A. bill and the present R.A. bill for the same quantities

 - Any supporting documents for changes Rate as in norms, conditions of agreements, etc.

 - The following procedure should be followed for payment against the bill.

 - Checking the bill’ in duplicate by the role and responsibilities of billing engineer, with necessary deductions and certifying for payments (certified amount should be written).

 - Forward to the Chief Engineer for checking and signature.

 - Forward to the accounts department for necessary checking and preparing the cheques.

 - The accounts department should send the original copy of the payment challan to the billing section after necessary entries in their record.

 - The accounts department should send the cheques, along with the duplicate copy of the payment challan to the engineering division.

 - The site in-charge will give written confirmation to the C.E. with the contractor on the payment day for payment, considering the speed of work, scheduled work, labour strength, due amount, etc.